dockerfile/python-runtime/README.md

 ## Python runtime Dockerfile

-This repository contains **Dockerfile** of [Python](https://www.python.org/) runtime for [Docker](https://www.docker.com/)'s [automated build](https://registry.hub.docker.com/u/dockerfile/python-runtime/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).
+This repository contains **Dockerfile** of [Python](https://www.python.org/) runtime for my [automated build](https://registry.hub.docker.com/u/clementmangin/python-runtime/) published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

 This image is a base image that makes it easy to dockerize standard [Python](https://www.python.org/) application.

 It can automatically bundle a `Python` application with its dependencies and set the default command with no additional Dockerfile instructions.

-This project heavily borrowed code from Google's [google/python-runtime](https://registry.hub.docker.com/u/google/python-runtime/) Docker image.
+This project is based on [Docker](https://www.docker.com/)'s own [automated build](https://registry.hub.docker.com/u/dockerfile/python-runtime/), which itself heavily borrowed code from Google's [google/python-runtime](https://registry.hub.docker.com/u/google/python-runtime/) Docker image.

 ### Base Docker Image